Content

 So, are there foods that can be considered natural DHT blockers?

-Your diet may help you fight against hair loss, but it’s far from a sure fix.
-Here’s what to keep in mind:
+Your diet may help you fight against hair loss, especially when it includes plenty of essential nutrients, but it’s far from a sure fix.
+Here’s what else to keep in mind:

 • First, DHT, or dihydrotestosterone, is a sex hormone created from the conversion of testosterone.
 It binds to androgen receptors on hair follicles and causes them to shrink, which leads to hair loss in men.